ACCESS-NRI/ILAMB-workflow/docs/source/ILAMB.md

 You should adjust this file to your own specifications (including the storage access to your models).
 Save the file in the `$ILAMB_ROOT` and submit its job to the queue from there via
 ```
-qsub ilamb_test.sh
+qsub ilamb_test.job
 ```

 Running this job will create a `_build` directory with the comparison results within `$ILAMB_ROOT`.
 You can adjust the place of this directory via a agrument `--build_dir` argument for `ilamb-run`.

 ## Visualisation of ILAMB outputs

-Result visualisation is an important part of ilamb, it provide a lot of visulaized graphs to allow users to evaluate the performance of each models in various aspect.
-The result is shown in a html page, which is not possible to visualise it in CLI.
-So we gonna teach user how to use NCI-ARE to explore the ilamb result.
+Result visualisation is an important part of ilamb, it provide a lot of visualized graphs to allow users to evaluate the performance of each models for various aspects.
+The result is shown in an `html` page.

-### ARE
+NCI provides a web-based graphical interface of the Australian Research Environment (ARE) for such purposes.

+### Australian Research Environment (ARE)

 ARE is a web-based graphical interface for performing your computational research.
-It combines the familiarity of your regular desktop/laptop with the power of NCI’s world-class research HPC capabilities.
-ARE gives you access to NCI’s Gadi supercomputer and data collections, all from a simple, graphical interface.
+It combines the familiarity of your regular desktop/laptop with the power of NCI's world-class research HPC capabilities.
+ARE gives you access to NCI's Gadi supercomputer and data collections, all from a simple, graphical interface.
 ARE consists of a number of applications that support your research such as Virtual Desktop, JupyterLab, Terminal, etc.

-In this tutorial, we mainly provide guidance for use ARE for ilamb result, for user who want more imformation about ARE, you can find it [here](https://opus.nci.org.au/display/Help/ARE+User+Guide).
+In this tutorial, we mainly provide guidance for use ARE for ilamb result.
+For user who want more imformation about ARE, you can find it [here](https://opus.nci.org.au/display/Help/ARE+User+Guide).

 #### Access to ARE

 ARE can be accessed at [are.nci.org.au](https://are.nci.org.au/).
 NCI users can use NCI username and password to login.
-If you are a new user of NCI, please apply an account at [here](https://my.nci.org.au/mancini/signup/0)
+If you are a new user of NCI, please apply an account at [here](https://my.nci.org.au/mancini/signup/0).

 #### Virtual Desktop

 When you log into ARE, click Virsual Desktop Instance(VDI), and you will see the setup page, it will setup the VDI just like you setup your PBS job on NCI CLI, so just follow the instruction on the page.
-Only one thing need to ensure is make sure your group which contain the ilamb result is in the storage, otherwise you cannot access the directory in your VDI.
-For more imformation about PBS job, here is the [link](https://opus.nci.org.au/display/Help/PBS+Directives+Explained) to PBS directive
+Make sure that the project on which your `ilamb` data is stored is added to the 'Storage' field.
+Otherwise you cannot access the directory in your VDI.
+NCI provides more both user guides for [VDI](https://opus.nci.org.au/display/Help/2.1.+Connecting+to+the+VDI) and [PBS directives](https://opus.nci.org.au/display/Help/PBS+Directives+Explained).

 ![](./image/storage.png)